8Root/proc/README.md

 Then, right click on HKEY_CLASSES_ROOT, and press on new -> key.
 Call it "vStart".
 Now, right click on the freshly created key and go on new -> String value.
 Just call that string value 'URL Protocol' but dont set any data.
 Were already almost finished but you still have to click on the vStart key again, then press on new -> key again and name it 'shell' this time.
 Again, press on the new value and create another key named 'open', and then again, press on the open key and create a new one called 'command'.
 Then in that key, you will see one singular REG_SZ key.
 Right click it and change the value to "c:\proc\menu.bat" "%1".
 Were now done with the registry editor.
-Were now done with the registry editor, now just download all the files from this repo into 'C:\proc\*' ( the files should go where the * is).
+Were now done with the registry editor, now just download all the files from this repo into 'C:/proc/*' ( the files should go where the * is).
 # TUTORIAL/README NOT FINISHED YET - COMING SOON